 Spinous process fracture of the lower cervical or upper thoracic vertebrae.
 The injury was initially attributed to workers attempting to throw upward a full shovel of clay, but the clay, adhering to the shovel, would cause a sudden flexion force opposite to the neck musculature.

-Fracture of the vertebral body from axial load, usually with outward displacement of the fragments.
+Fracture of the vertebral body from axial load, usually with an outward displacement of the fragments.
 May occur in the cervical, thoracic, or lumbar spine. it seems that vertebra has burst out.

 Distraction fracture of the thoracolumbar vertebral body with horizontal disruption of the spinous process, neural arch, and vertebral body.
 Everything is sliced in a single plane.